ZamadiGroup/NYSVirtualCampus/DATABASE_SETUP.md

 5. **Admins** monitor all activities
 6. **Everyone** can post/view announcements

-The system now provides a complete learning management platform with persistent data storage and proper API architecture.
+The system now provides a complete learning management platform with MongoDB Atlas integration, CORS-enabled API, and proper data persistence.